aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 **Program and Data Representation configuration**

-- Installed the other packages: `sudo apt-get install clang emacs24 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev`
+- Installed the other packages: `sudo apt-get install clang emacs24 vim nasm astyle tofrodos source-highlight gdb lldb doxygen doxygen-doc graphviz ddd git g++ python-gpgme gobjc gnustep gnustep-make gnustep-common libgnustep-base-dev evince`
     - Note that there are two other `apt-get install` lines to be run, below: when installing LAMP and when following the [Ruby on Rails installation instructions](https://gorails.com/setup/ubuntu/14.04), both of which are described below
     - The python-gpgme package is a supporting package for Dropbox, in case students want to install that
 	- The last 5 packages are for Objective C, based on the instructions [here](http://www.fatvat.co.uk/2010/04/getting-started-with-objective-c-on.html) (it may be that only a subset of those packages are actually necessary)